8 Colorado Destinations that are “Off the Beaten Path”

 Rio Grande Scenic Railroad

 This historic train follows tracks that were laid in the 1870s, and leaves from Alamosa.
-It follows the rocky passes of the Sangre de Cristo Mountains along a route that cannot be traversed by car, until it reaches the Fir Summit Amphitheater, a music venue that is only accessible by the train and features live shows on weekends throughout the summer season.
+It follows the rocky passes of the Sangre de Cristo Mountains along a route that cannot be traversed by car, until it reaches the Fir Summit Amphitheater, a music venue that is only accessible by train, and features live shows on weekends throughout the summer season.
 The train provides stunning panoramic views in a part of Colorado that few visitors pass through.